kwdaniels/tidy-data/codebook.md

 #Codebook for dimensions and variables in tidy.txt

 ##Overview
-The data in tiny.txt represents a mean aggregation of the data in "Human Activity Recognition Using Smartphones Data Set" from the UCI Center for Machine Learning and Intelligent Systems, described at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones#
+The data in tiny.txt represents a mean aggregation of the data in "Human Activity Recognition Using Smartphones Data Set" from the UCI Center for Machine Learning and Intelligent Systems, described in detail at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones#

 The original data were distributed across two sets of files, one representing 2947 sets of readings for testing and the other representing 7352 sets of readings for training.
 Each row of these measure files contained 561 measures.
 In addition, the test and training sets each included a file corresponding to subject identifiers and another file corresponding to activity identifiers for each set of readings.